Murder charge for Ohio deputy in Casey Goodson Jr. shooting | NewsChannel 3-12

 Associated Press

-COLUMBUS, Ohio (AP) — The Ohio sheriff’s deputy who fatally shot Casey Goodson Jr. in the back five times has been charged with murder.
-Now-retired Franklin County Sheriff’s Deputy Jason Meade, who is white, shot Goodson, who was Black, last December in an encounter that is still largely unexplained and involved no body camera or dash cam footage.
-Charges of murder and reckless homicide were filed Thursday.
-A message was left with Meade’s attorney, who has previously said the coroner’s report on how Goodson was shot has no bearing on what happened that day.
-The case remains under investigation by the U.S. attorney’s office.
+COLUMBUS, Ohio (AP) — The Ohio sheriff’s deputy who fatally shot Casey Goodson Jr. in the back five times has been charged with murder and reckless homicide.
+An attorney for Goodson’s family also announced Thursday a federal civil rights lawsuit against now-retired Franklin County Sheriff’s Deputy Jason Meade.
+Meade, who is white, was charged Thursday with killing Goodson, who was Black.
+The shooting last December, which was not captured on body camera or dash cam footage, led to protests.
+Meade’s attorney on Thursday provided an account of the confrontation that argued the shooting was justified because Goodson pointed a gun at Meade.